ApiRTC/ApiRTC-cordova-demo/README.md

 Open [this link](https://demo.apizee.com/mobile/index.html) with Chrome to exchange with your mobile over webrtc

+## Requirements

+In order to make this application run into a iOS application some requirements must be satisfied in both development computer and target devices:

+* Xcode >= 7.2.1
+* iOS >= 9 (run on lower versions at your own risk, but don't report issues)
+* `cordova-ios` 4.X

 ## ApiRTC key
 For this demo we use the Api key "myDemoApiKey".
 Please register on [our website](https://apirtc.com/get-key/) to get your private api key.